dtekcth/dateitse/data/README.md

           "MSc Thesis",
           "Part-time job"
         ],
-        "location": "An URL to the image displaying the location in the EDIT-building", "pictureURL": "An optional picture to display for the company" }
+        "smallImage": "The small image to display for the company", "largeImage": "The large image to display for the company", "location": "An URL to the image displaying the location in the EDIT-building" }

 For the sections and positions array, it is of important that the entries match exactly as the search function looks for the exact string (case sensitive).